-- Do its best to ensure the necessary provision is made for any pupil who has special educational or disability needs. - Ensure that teachers in the school are aware of the importance of identifying, and providing for pupils who have special educational needs. - Ensure that a pupil with SEND joins in the activities of the school together with pupils who do not have SEND, so far as is reasonably practical. - Ensure that a pupil with SEND is represented in roles within the school community, such as school council. - If required, report to parents/carers on the implementation of Poplar Farm School's policy for pupils with SEND. - Have regard to the Code of Practice when carrying out its duties toward pupils with SEND. - Create a climate of inclusion and diversity celebration at Poplar Farm School. - Ensure that parents/carers are consulted and notified by the school that SEND provision is made for the child. - Ensure that the governing body is involved in developing and monitoring the Poplar Farm School's SEND policy. - Ensure governors are up-to-date and knowledgeable about the school's SEND provision.
+- Do its best to ensure the necessary provision is made for any pupil who has special educational or disability needs. - Ensure that teachers in the school are aware of the importance of identifying, and providing for, pupils who have special educational needs. - Ensure that a pupil with SEND joins in the activities of the school together with pupils who do not have SEND, so far as is reasonably practical. - If required, report to parents/carers on the implementation of Poplar Farm School's policy for pupils with SEND. - Have regard to the Code of Practice when carrying out its duties toward pupils with SEND. - Create a climate of inclusion and diversity celebration at Poplar Farm School. - Ensure that parents/carers are consulted and notified by the school that SEND provision is made for the child. - Ensure that the governing body is involved in developing and monitoring the Poplar Farm School's SEND policy. - Ensure governors are up-to-date and knowledgeable about the school's SEND provision.